by Bob Burridge ©2011, 2021

 For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”

-Question 98 in our Westminster Shorter Catechism asks, “What is prayer?”
+What Is Prayer?
+Question 98 in the Westminster Shorter Catechism asks, “What is prayer?”
 The answer is, “Prayer is an offering up of our desires unto God for things agreeable to his will, in the name of Christ, with confession of our sins, and thankful acknowledgment of his mercies.”

 This means that we come to God to pray for things that are good and right.
 We should not pray selfishly.
 Philippians 4:6 says, “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;”